adodrndarr/Star-Wars__Frontend-SPA/README.md

 # Star-Wars-React Application

-Feel free to play a game or two, to experience the Force in real time -> https://star-wars-1ad55.web.app/
+Feel free to play a game or two and experience the Force in real time -> https://star-wars-1ad55.web.app/